SummaryRead the full fact sheet

 - Children under 5 years must be within arm’s reach at all times and children under 10 years must always be in your sight.

 - The supervision of children in aquatic facilities is not the sole responsibility of lifeguards.

 - Lifeguards are employed on a 1:100 ratio.
 This is based on the expectation that parents will provide direct supervision of children.

 - Parents are required to provide the constant and direct supervision needed for young children.

 Water safety at the beach

 Suggestions for reducing the risks of your child drowning at the beach include:

-- Don’t assume that a beach that was safe in the past is safe now, since the action of waves, weather and wind can influence depth and rips.
+- Conditions can change quickly.
+Don’t assume that a beach that was safe in the past is safe now, since the action of waves, weather and wind can influence depth and rips.

 - Teach your child what to do if they get into trouble: remain calm, float and raise an arm to signal for help from a lifesaver or lifeguard.

 - Understand and prepare for the conditions, and ensure your skills and activities are appropriate before deciding to enter the water.